IBM/aspera-cli/README.md

 ATS is usable either :

-* from an AoC subscription : ascli oncloud admin ats : use AoC authentication
+* from an AoC subscription : ascli aoc admin ats : use AoC authentication

 * or from an IBM Cloud subscription : ascli ats : use IBM Cloud API key authentication